hyperledger-archives/indy-sdk/docs/request-info-options.md

 /// # Return
 /// request_info_json: payment info if a requester match to the action constraints or empty json otherwise.
 /// {
-///     "price": u64 - tokens amount required for action performing.
+///     "price": u64 - tokens amount required for action performing,
+///     "requirements": [{
 ///         "role": string - role of users who should sign,
 ///         "sig_count": string - count of signers,
+///         "need_to_be_owner": bool - if requester need to be owner,
+///     }]
 /// }
 ///
 /// #Errors